The department has a role in providing specialist services for people with greater or special support needs and for vulnerable customers.

 - answering calls to the Australian Government Emergency Information Line

-- backfilling staff deployed to provide emergency support
+- backfilling for staff deployed to provide emergency support.

-The department’s response to current emergencies included payment of AGDRP claims.
-In 2015-16 the AGDRP was provided to people adversely affected in the following areas:
+In 2017–18 the department’s response to emergencies included payment of AGDRP claims.
+This payment was provided to people adversely affected by Tropical Cyclone Debbie in the Logan, Gold Coast, Mackay, Rockhampton, Scenic Rim, Whitsunday, Lismore, Tweed, Byron and Rockhampton local government areas.

 Disaster Recovery Allowance

-The DRA was activated to assist individuals including employees, primary producers and sole traders in specified areas who experienced a loss of income as a direct result of the following emergencies:
+The DRA was activated to help individuals, including employees, primary producers and sole traders, in specified areas who experienced a loss of income as a direct result of Tropical Cyclone Debbie.

 Emergency claim lodgement channel